-Autoencoder-based reconstruction techniques efficiency evaluation:
+Evaluation of the effectiveness of autoencoder-based reconstruction techniques:

-The effectiveness of autoencoder-based reconstruction techniques can be evaluated using metrics such as Peak Signal-to-Noise Ratio (PSNR) and Structural SIMilarity index (SSIM).
+The effectiveness of autoencoder-based reconstruction techniques can be evaluated using metrics such as peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM).
 PSNR measures the quality of the reconstructed image by comparing it to the original image, while SSIM measures the structural similarity between the reconstructed and original images.